Common Referral Questions:

 How much does a psychological evaluation at CCCOC cost?

+The out-of-pocket hourly fee for psychological assessment services is $200.
 If you do not have insurance, our Client Access Program is available to ensure that affordability is not a barrier to receiving mental health services.
 A determination of the fee for psychological assessment services through the CAP is based on individual financial circumstances.
-Please contact our main office for a CAP application (312-573-8860 or email@example.com).
+Please contact our main office for a CAP application (312-573-8860 or firstname.lastname@example.org).